chrisateen/Progress8/README.md

 # Progress 8

 This repository contains a sample code of how to calculate progress 8 scores using the Python pandas library.
-The code is to give you an idea of how pandas can be used to calculate Porgress 8 scores.
+The code is to give you an idea of how pandas can be used to calculate Progress 8 scores.

 You are free to modify and use the code for your own use in a not for profit setting.

+Note that you are strongly recommended to double check your Progress 8 output files is outputting the correct Progress 8 scores for each pupil and cannot be held responsible if there are any issues with the code.

+Note that the original code was done as a quick hack for me to personally calculate Progress 8 at work.
+Already I know that there are some things I can do to make the code cleaner and hope to make improvements to the code over time.
+Therefore, any suggestions to the code will be greatly appreciated.
+Also if you have any queries please let me know.

 ### Excel files included in the repository